I wrote previously about platform war and my attempt to find out fouled-up data related to it. But where to start with the Windows Phone?

 As a very first note I’d like to say it takes incredibly huge amount of time to go through list this long.
 If I’d count my hours used on this, it’d make several 8-hour working days.
 I guess original author made list so long on purpose so nobody would try to cover it full.

-But let’s talk about the list for a moment: it’s titled “101 Reasons Not to Buy A Windows Phone 7.5” which is a bit odd since Windows Phone 7.5 is operating system version.
-But as the list is obviously not targeted to smartphone manufacturers, let’s play along and assume it refers to any device running the said version of the OS.
+But let’s talk about the list for a moment: it’s titled “101 Reasons Not to Buy A Windows Phone 7.5” which is a bit odd since Windows Phone 7.5 is operating system version, not some physical object.
+How are you supposed to “buy Windows Phone 7.5”?
+Since the list is obviously not targeted to smartphone manufacturers, let’s play along and assume it refers to any device running the said version of the OS.
 This was also assumed by the helpful commenters who pointed out that there are indeed devices that come with features that were listed as missing (such as Micro-SD card or equalizer).
 Comment from original author:

 “For the rest of your comments they are manufacturer specific as others have pointed out and apply only to their phone models so they do not remove the shortcomings of the OS.”

 …so the list is about things that are found in any Windows Phone, unless manufacturer fixed it, right?

 No, not that either.
 He has added “Lumia specific” items and actually said:

 Okay… Guy sucks in naming, list should have been “101 reasons not to buy Nokia Lumia”.
 But now, one could assume we at least can strip down issues that do not apply to Lumia?

 Wrong again!
 This guy rants about Bing Maps lacking features (obviously compared to Nokia Maps), which is totally irrelevant to Lumia that has Nokia Maps preinstalled.
 But hey, did you expect unbiased list from MySymbian forum? 😉